-When it comes to comparing the odds of turning out between different racial groups, the differences increase somewhat.
-Comparing blacks and whites we see that the odds of casting a ballot are 11.5% smaller for black Americans, controlling for other factors.
-Indeed, the odds of turning out to vote are greater for white individuals than all other categories; Asians and Hispanics are 87.3% and 74.7% less likely respectively to vote than whites.
-Examining the bottom part of the table, it is evident that the estimates of the variance components of the random portion of the model-the randomly varying individual-level intercept, β{0j} , and the randomly varying dummy variables for race, β{2j} , β{3j} and β{4j} -are significant.
+As the results in table 2 indicate, Asians and Hispanics are both less likely to vote than whites.
+The odds of Asians voting are 17% of those for whites, while the odds of Hispanics turning out are 35% of those for whites.
+The coefficient for blacks is insignificant.
+Examining the bottom part of the table, it is evident that the estimates of the variance components of the random portion of the model-the randomly varying individual-level intercept, β{0j} , and the randomly varying dummy variables for race-are significant.
 That is, after controlling for the individual-level factors, there still remains a significant amount of variation both in voter turnout across cities and in the differences in voting between various racial groups across communities in the United States.
 The next step is to specify a model that tries to predict those varying slopes.